kimgoetzke/listem/README.md

 ### How to publish the app to the Google Play Store

 1. Create a keystore
-   with `keytool -genkey -v -keystore listem.keystore -alias listem -keyalg RSA -keysize 2048 -validity 10000` and set the password as environment variable(s) accordingly
+   with e.g. `keytool -genkey -v -keystore listem.keystore -alias listem -keyalg RSA -keysize 2048 -validity 10000` and set the password as environment variable(s) accordingly
 2. Publish and sign the app:
     ```shell